-The simplest way to use ONA gel is to just remove the lid and leave it around the infected area to naturally evaporate and disperse through the air.
+The simplest way to use ONA gel is to just remove the lid and leave it around the problem area to naturally evaporate and disperse through the air.
 This is fine if you only have one area that needs treatment, however if there is a large area that needs to be neutralised then you will need a way to disperse the Gel further throughout the affected area.

 There are a few ways that this can be achieved: The first is to use one of our excellent fan-type dispensers that will greatly increase the distribution of the ONA.
 The Breeze fan is designed to fit on the 732g, 3.27Kg Jar & 3.8Kg Pail Gel products, and the ONA Cyclone fan is designed to go on the 20Kg pails.
-These fans sit snug on the top of the container and have a number of fan settings to suit your needs, simply switch on and let the fans take care of the rest.
+These fans sit snugly on the top of the container and have a number of fan settings to suit your needs, simply switch on and let the fans take care of the rest.

 You should be aware though that if you are going to be using a fan type dispenser to increase the distribution, this will result in a much quicker rate of consumption and the fan speeds should be regulated accordingly.
 Another way to increase the dispersion of the product is to increase the surface area of the product, and this can be achieved by splitting the Gel into smaller containers and distributing these throughout the effected area.

 Once the Gel has all evaporated just top the vessels back up with more product.
 Sometimes the problem can be that you are using more ONA Gel than necessary and you need to decrease the amount that is being dispersed.
 This can be achieved by placing a smaller amount into a container and sealing the rest until the next time it needs to be used.
-Another way this can be achieved is to drill small holes into the lid of the Gel meaning less air contact and less ONA distribution.

-All you need to do is remove the lid and expose the block, because the block is solid you do not need to worry about knocking it over and can be left wherever you want to neutralise odours.
+All you need to do is remove the lid and expose the block, because the block is solid you do not need to worry about knocking it over and it can be left wherever you want to neutralise odours.
 If you need to increase the exposure of the ONA then you can remove the block from the plastic casing, or to increase the surface area further still you can grate some of the block into a bowl.

-However if more continuous odour problems exist we have the ONA Mist dispenser which the Mist sits inside and delivers a burst of ONA at regular, set intervals.
+However, if more continuous odour problems exist we have the ONA Mist dispenser which the Mist sits inside and delivers a burst of ONA at regular, set intervals.
 The Mist dispenser has 3 programmable time intervals and can be set to operate in night/day or 24 hour modes.